QOC: Quantum On-Chip Training with Parameter Shift and Gradient Pruning: Introduction

-One of the major challenges to enable scalable and efficient QNN on-chip learning is the robustness against quantum noise.
+One of the major challenges to enable scalable and efficient \pqc on-chip learning is the robustness against quantum noise.
 In the current Noisy Intermediate Scale Quantum (NISQ)~\citep{preskill2018quantum} era, the gate error rates on real quantum devices are non-negligible ($10^{-3}$ to $10^{-2}$).
-In the context of \qnn, such errors will lead to \emph{noisy gradients} which can slow down convergence or even make training unstable.
+In the context of \pqc, such errors will lead to \emph{noisy gradients} which can slow down convergence or even make training unstable.
 As shown in Figure~\ref{fig:classical_quantum_gap}, large gaps exist between the quantum on-chip training results and the classical noise-free simulation results.

 By carefully investigating the on-chip training process, we observe that small gradients tend to have large relative variations or even wrong directions under quantum noises, as shown in Figure~\ref{fig:quantum_noise}.
 Also, not all gradient computations are necessary for the training process, especially for small-magnitude gradients.
-Those observations provide great opportunities for us to boost the robustness and efficiency of QNN on-chip learning.
+Those observations provide great opportunities for us to boost the robustness and efficiency of \pqc on-chip learning.
 Inspired by that, we propose a \emph{probabilistic gradient pruning} method to predict and only compute gradients of high reliability.
 Hence we can reduce noise impact and also save the required number of circuit runs on real quantum machines.
+In this paper, we are mainly using \textit{QNNs as benchmarks} but the techniques can also be applied to \textit{other PQCs} such as Variational Quantum Eigensolver (VQE). \name has following contributions: \begin{itemize}[leftmargin=*] \item We are the \emph{first work} to demonstrate the practicality of parameter shift on \emph{NISQ machines}, achieving high \pqc learning accuracy. \item A probabilistic gradient pruning method is proposed to improve the noise robustness by 5-7\% and reduce the number of inference on real QC by 2$\times$ while maintaining the accuracy. \item Experimental deployment of QNN on 5 real quantum machines demonstrates that the proposed method can achieve over \textbf{90\%} and \textbf{60\%} accuracy for 2-class and 4-class image recognition tasks.
+Our framework enables scalable, robust, and efficient training of PQCs with large number of qubits and parameters. \item We open-source the parameter shift on-chip \pqc training and gradient pruning code in the \href{https://github.com/mit-han-lab/torchquantum}{\torchquantum} library. \end{itemize}